conda-forge/cfep/cfep-08.md

         # Note that this over counts since it also includes build/host deps
         s.update(nx.ancestors(g, n))
     ```
-2. Has more than 5% of the ecosystem as indirect or direct decedents
+2. The package has more than 5% of the ecosystem as indirect or direct decedents
 (as of writing this is 165 recipes)
     ```python
     import networkx as nx